WHSBW/theblueandwhite/cms/BlueAndWhite-ProjectDocs.md

   article's effective due date, so late math + lockout recompute automatically (badge flips to "✓ extended").
 Reasons/notes stored privately (extensions table) for the future weekly report.
+- **Soft edit-lock (warn-only):** opening an article (writer OR review pane) stamps who-opened-when.
+If someone else opened the same article within 10 minutes, a dismissible yellow banner warns the second person ("X opened this about N minutes ago… whoever saves last wins").
+Nobody is blocked — by design.
+  Catches the real collision: reporter writing while adviser/editor reviews the same piece.
+Locks age out after 10 min (no cleanup).
+Stored in the private edit_locks table (names never reach the public site).
 - **Review:** notes are a persistent thread (author + timestamp), shown to reporter in full and carried across rounds; Return sweeps any text in the note box into the thread; requires ≥1 note.
 Editors can Review ANY status from All